DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/11-Policy-Approx.md

 - $\nabla \log \pi_\theta(a \mid s)$ is also called **Score Function**

-> [!NOTE]
 > To compute Score Function, we can no longer use deterministic/non-linear/non-differentiable $\{0,1\}$ to describe policy.
 >
-> So we introduce some soft strategies to make policy probabilistic.
+> So we introduce some **soft policy** strategies for making policy outputs are probabilistic.

 ---
 ## Deterministic Policy → Stochastic/Soft Policy